nickbradley/codestory/survey.md

 Reading other peoples' code can be hard.
 Developers don't tend to record their thoughts while writing code.
 It would be nice to find a way to include this information and thus express the story behind the code.

 The intention behind this survey is to find out what information could be useful for understanding other peoples' code during code reviews.
-Oftentimes, a question-answer style communication will impact the implementation and it might be valuable to record this communication (e.g. linked on the BitBucket).
+Oftentimes, a question-answer style communication will impact the implementation and it might be valuable to record this communication.

 For the following questions, imagine the following story: a developer has to choose a sort algorithm for a particular task.
 She googles "sort array in JavaScript" and finds a code snippet on StackOverflow.
 She copies the snippet as a scaffold into her code.